Instalab

 If your result is negative and you are more than four weeks from symptom onset, Lyme disease is unlikely for late manifestations.
 If negative and early in illness, retest in two to four weeks or pursue clinical diagnosis if a characteristic rash is present.

-Lyme Antibody (IgG) is best interpreted alongside these tests.
+Lyme Antibody (IgG) is included in these pre-built panels.